Senior Fellows and Staff

 MICHAEL O’RIELLY is an Adjunct Senior Fellow with the Free State Foundation.
 He is a member of APCO’s International Advisory Council, principal at MPORielly Consulting, LLC, a visiting fellow at the Hudson Institute’s Center for the Economics of the Internet, and a senior fellow at the Media Institute.
 Mr. O’Rielly served as a commissioner at the Federal Communications Commission from 2013 through 2020.
 Before being unanimously confirmed to the FCC, Mr. O’Rielly held a variety of leading staff positions during twenty years on Capitol Hill in both the U.S. Senate and House of Representatives, ending as policy advisor in the Office of the Senate Republican Whip, then led by U.S. Senator John Cornyn.
 He previously worked for the Republican Policy Committee in the U.S. Senate as a policy analyst for Banking, Technology, Transportation, Trade, and Commerce issues, as legislative director to Senator John Sununu.
 Before his tenure as a Senate staffer, he served as a professional staff member on and telecommunications policy analyst to the Committee on Energy and Commerce in the United States House of Representatives.
 He began his career as a legislative assistant to U.S. Congressman Tom Bliley.
 Mr. O’Rielly received his B.A. from the University of Rochester.

-Harris Van Pate is an Adjunct Research Fellow for the Free State Foundation and a Policy Analyst at the Maine Policy Institute.
+HARRIS VAN PATE is an Adjunct Research Fellow for the Free State Foundation and a Policy Analyst at the Maine Policy Institute.
 Mr. Van Pate has previously worked at public policy think tanks nationwide, including a Legal Clerkship at the Beacon Center of Tennessee and public policy research for the Cascade Policy Institute.
 His previous work has focused on constitutional liberties, economic policy, and state authority.
-He has a B.A. from Michigan State University’s James Madison College, and a J.D. from Florida State University’s College of Law, where he received an award for outstanding Pro Bono Legal Service.
+Mr. Van Pate has a B.A. from Michigan State University’s James Madison College, and a J.D. from Florida State University’s College of Law, where he received an award for outstanding Pro Bono Legal Service.